civicrm/civicrm-sysadmin-guide/docs/integration/wordpress/index.md

 When selecting the **User Dashboard** you get no additional options.
 To identify what related information you have setup to be displayed within the user dashboard i.e. Contributions, memberships, etc. navigate to **Administer > Customize Data and Screens > Display Preferences** and select all of the information you would like to have visible to the user.

 Finally, for **Petitions**, the only option presented is to select the specific petition that you wish to display on your website.

+### Shortcodes in Gutenberg editor

+The Gutenberg editor is the default in Wordpress 5.0.
+Gutenberg has a Shortcodes block that can be used to insert shortcodes by typing them in.
+Currently there is no specific CiviCRM block for Gutenberg so there is no interactive way to see the options available for the shortcode.
+You will need to know the format and look up IDs and options in CiviCRM before creating the shortcode in Wordpress.

 ## Plugin Integrations